CESNET/perun-services/CONTRIBUTING.md

 See general guidelines for [contributing to Perun AAI](https://gitlab.ics.muni.cz/perun/common/-/blob/main/CONTRIBUTING.md).

 In addition:
+- Use the name of the service as the conventional commit message scopes where applicable
 - For perl sources:
   - Use `use strict` and `use warnings`.
   - Use own global variables with caution (key word `our`).